 Filling The Cupcakes

-For easy filling, use a tsp to fill the cupcakes.
+For easy filling, use a teaspoon to fill the cupcakes.
 Use all of the jam!
 Then, replace the tops.

 Purple Blackberry Cream Cheese Frosting